bmatcuk/coc-stylelintplus/README.md

 that will make changes to the file on save, otherwise, diagnostic messages from stylelint may be out-of-date after a save (ie, may point to the wrong line or may have been fixed by the automatic changes on save, etc).

+Default filetypes handled by coc-stylelintplus are css, less, postcss, scss, sugarss, vue, and wxss.
+This list can be overridden with the `filetypes` option.
+If you enable the `cssInJs` option, javascript, javascriptreact, typescript, and typescriptreact will be added to the list.

 [coc-css]: https://github.com/neoclide/coc-css
 [coc.nvim]: https://github.com/neoclide/coc.nvim